Skip to content

 Cons:

-• 23% THD - not safe for sensitive electronics
+• 23% THD makes it unsuitable for sensitive electronics

 • 68 dBA is too loud for most campgrounds